sri-arjuna/SWARM/docs/MANUAL.md

 ___$SWARM_DIR_ROOT___

-Refers to the path where the RC file of SWARM is located
+Refers to the path where the runtime file of SWARM is located

 ___$SWARM_DIR_DOCS___